XiaotaoChen/model-quantization/doc/detection.md

 # Quantization various computer vision tasks

-The framework is able to provide quantization support for all kinds of tasks that the Detectron2 project integrates.
+The framework is able to provide quantization support for all kinds of tasks that the `Detectron2` and `AdelaiDet` projects integrate.

 ## Dashboard